Baka-14/Baka-14/README.md

 - 👋 Hi, I’m @Baka-14
 - 👀 I’m interested in Machine learning and Ai
 - 🌱 I’m currently learning Deep reinforcement learning
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on anything that levarages technology for our benefit.
 - 📫 You can reach me through mail ventrapragadasaisrikar123@gmail.com

 <!---